 Keep out of reach of children.

 Dispense in original container.
-Tablets dispensed outside the original container should be stored in a tight light-resistant container with an expiration date not to exceed 3 months.
+Store tablets dispensed outside the original container in a tight light-resistant container with an expiration date not to exceed 3 months.

 Store at 25°C (77°F); excursions permitted to 15-30°C (59-86°F).
 [See USP Controlled Room Temperature]